yudduy/dia-voice/README.md

 Configure the server using a `.env` file in the project root (`dia-tts-server/.env`).
 Create this file if it doesn't exist or you can simply rename the provided `env.example.txt` file to `.env`.
 Values here override defaults from `config.py`.

 An example configuration file is provided as `env.example.txt`.
-To create your local configuration file, you need to rename or copy this example file to `.env`.
+To create your local configuration file, you can rename or copy this example file to `.env`.

 **Choose ONE of the following commands based on your operating system:**